Sammyknee/dsc-project-template/TEMPLATE_README.md

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of data cleaning in Jupyter notebook
+├── movie-data-cleaning.ipynb           <- Narrative documentation of data cleaning in Jupyter notebook
 ├── movie-data-analysis.ipynb           <- Narrative documentation of analysis in Jupyter notebook
 ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
 ├── data                                <- Both sourced externally and generated from code